How Much Does It Cost To Rent A Moving Truck?

 Furniture Blankets: Having adequate padding to protect your furniture during a move is very important.
 Luckily, most rental truck locations will offer you the ability to rent furniture pads with your truck.
 Typical cost is between $15-$25/per dozen.

 Movers to Load and Unload: When renting a moving truck it is important to know that they do not provide movers.
 So it's up to you and your friends to do the heavy lifting yourselves.
 You can save both time and money by hiring movers to load and unload for you.
 The cost of hiring movers will vary depending on the size of your truck, access conditions, location and how much help you actually need (see our mover estimating guide for help).
 On average, expect to pay between $30-$40 an hour per mover.
 Trust us, it's worth it.

 Moving Dolly: You can usually rent a moving dolly with your rental truck for $10-$15.

 Fuel: Your fuel expense should be minimal for a local move but can be a major expense for a one way move (long distance).
 Check out our rental truck fuel calculator for help budgeting your fuel expense.

 Renting a Truck

 For both local and one way rentals there are three major rental truck companies: Penske, Budget and U-Haul.
 Rates will vary from company to company, especially for one way rentals, so it's important to shop around.
 Be sure to do your research and not to blindly select the lowest price.
-Take a moment to read our moving guide, "Truck Rental Companies - Who Do You Choose?" for additional resources.
+Take a moment to read our comparison of truck rental companies for additional resources.